lkpetrich/Abstract-Algebras/README.md

 ## Ternary functions
-Functions of three variables - Notebook: `Pure Ternary Operators.nb`
+Functions of three variables.

+Notebook: `Pure Ternary Operators.nb`

 That notebook finds all pure ternary functions f(a,b,c), pure meaning not some combination of binary functions, like f1(f2(a,b),c).
 It only finds them for a set with size 2, because the number of them grows large **very** fast.
 For domain size n and number of arguments (input values) m,